Review: ‘Regretting You’ by Colleen Hoover

 Things seemed pretty normal and average in their family day to day life, until a tragic accident changes everything by revealing a secret no one saw coming.
 This tragedy, and the realization that the people Morgan loved weren’t who she thought they were, makes the relationship between Morgan and Clara even more difficult and complicated, since mother tries to protect daughter from a heartbreaking secret that’ll impact Clara negatively.

-I must be honest: this book was painful to read, specially as someone that has experienced the hurt and emotional damage that infidelity can cause.
-But still, I think is a raw and wonderful story beautifully written that I enjoyed reading (and crying while at it).
+While the book falls into some clichés and a few things/dialogues feel exaggerated, I also have to be honest: this book was painful to read, especially as someone who has experienced the hurt and emotional damage that infidelity can cause.
+Still, I think it is a raw and wonderful story that I truly enjoyed reading (and crying through).

 Content warning: death, betrayal and infidelity.